 Undertaking an inventory

-It’s always a good idea to obtain the services of a professional inventory clerk, but if you choose to do this yourself, make sure it’s detailed and includes dated photographic evidence.
+It’s always a good idea to obtain the services of a professional inventory clerk, but if you want to do this yourself, make sure it’s detailed and includes dated photographic evidence.
 Ask your tenant to attend the inventory and agree that it’s accurate.

 Conducting safety checks